MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## April 7, 2022

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 100.0.1185.36)**, which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+## April 11, 2022

+Microsoft is aware of the recent Chromium security fixes.
+We are actively working on releasing a security patch.

 ## April 1, 2022